JANUARY

 International Day of Cooperatives (A/RES/47/90)

-On July 2nd of each year, the United Nations sponsors the International Day of Cooperatives.
-The day seeks to promote cooperatives that come together for the betterment of mankind and to protect the planet.
-A different theme is chosen for the event each year.
+Cooperatives are associations and enterprises where people come together and work on economic, social, cultural, and political issues.
+The movement is community-based, and despite having local focuses, the movement has been integrated into the international world, too.
+On July 1st of each year, the United Nations sponsors the International Day of Cooperatives.
+The day promotes cooperatives that come together for the betterment of mankind and the planet.

 World Population Day (UNDP decision 89/46 15, A/RES/45/216)